fahad80/RemoteSensorMonitoring/README.md

   It exhibits data in the blynk app when requested and a relay can be controlled from the app.

 # Hardware #
-  I used a Hardware module based on esp8266 (SParkfun Thing).
-Arduino IDE(1.6.8) was used to code esp8266 chip.
+  I used a Hardware module based on esp8266 (Sparkfun Thing).
+Arduino IDE(1.6.8) was used to code ESP8266 module.
   It was powered from USB.
-HTU21D was powered from esp8266's 3.3V supply pin.
-  ESP8266's I2c was used to communicate with HTU21D.
+HTU21D was powered from ESP8266's 3.3V supply pin.
+I2c was used to communicate with HTU21D.

 ### Author ###

 * Fahad Mirza
-* fahadmirza80@yahoo.com
+* mirzafahad.github.io